mortylabs/IoT-ESP-Devices/espRainMan/README.md

 # Rain Man

-An old 1960s rain indicator belonging to my grandparents has a new life!
-It's a comical figurene of a drunkard hanging onto a lamp post.
-The lamp once contained litmus paper that changed from blue to pink if a storm was approaching.
+An old 1960s rain indicator from my grandparents has found a new lease on life!
+Originally, it featured a comical figurine of a drunkard clinging to a lamppost, with a clever touch ... the lamp housed litmus paper that changed from blue to pink to signal approaching storms.

-The litmus paper has long perished, but in this new life, the interior has been stuffed with a esp8266 D1, barmoetric pressure and temperature sensor with a motion-activated screen and RGB LED feedback to subtly inform you of changing weather conditions, with all data published on a MQTT topic of your choice or written to InfluxDB.
+The litmus paper is long gone, but now the figurine lives on with a modern twist.
+Hidden inside is an ESP8266 D1 Mini, paired with a barometric pressure and temperature sensor, a motion-activated screen, and RGB LED indicators.
+It subtly informs you of changing weather conditions, publishing data via MQTT or logging it directly to InfluxDB for full smart home integration i.e. Home Assistant.

-**espRainMan** is a sleek, WiFi-enabled weather monitoring and ambient notification device, which publishes data to InfluxDB and MQTT, and integrates into Home Assistant.

-The defuct litmus paper was replaced with blue / pink led bulbs, and the whole gadet was mounted onto a cheap £2 wooden pencil box.
-A screen was mounted into the lid of the pencil box, a motion sensor added to activate the screen when someone enters the room, and the esp and temperature / barometer are of course hidden away within the box.
+The defunct litmus lamp now glows with pink or blue LEDs, depending on the atmospheric pressure trend.
+The entire setup is cleverly mounted onto a £2 wooden pencil box: the screen is embedded in the lid, a PIR sensor wakes the display when someone enters the room, and all the electronics are neatly tucked away inside.

+**espRainMan** transforms nostalgic whimsy into a sleek, WiFi-enabled ambient weather station—perfectly at home in both vintage decor and modern smart homes.

 ![image](https://user-images.githubusercontent.com/31904545/151181954-4964c2b9-37b3-4220-8ef0-231306940c99.png)